Kennedy Nzechukwu: Ultimate Fighting Championship

 Nzechukwu made his UFC debut against Paul Craig on March 30, 2019, at UFC on ESPN 2.
 He lost the fight via triangle choke in the third round.

 Nzechukwu faced Darko Stošić on August 3, 2019, at UFC on ESPN: Covington vs. Lawler.
 He won the fight via unanimous decision.

 Nzechukwu faced Carlos Ulberg on March 6, 2021, at UFC 259.
 Ulberg started strong, hurting Nzechukwu badly with strikes and kicks, but quickly became exhausted, resulting in Nzechukwu winning the fight via knockout in round two.
 This fight earned him the Fight of the Night award.

 Nzechukwu faced Danilo Marques, replacing Ed Herman on June 26, 2021, at UFC Fight Night 190.
 After largely being controlled for most of the bout, he rallied and won the fight via TKO in the third round.
 This fight earned him the Performance of the Night award.

 Nzechukwu was scheduled to face Da Un Jung on October 16, 2021, at UFC Fight Night 195.
 However, the bout was postponed to UFC Fight Night 197 on November 13, 2021, for unknown reasons.
 Nzechukwu lost the fight via knockout in round one.

 Nzechukwu, as a replacement for Ihor Potieria, faced Nicolae Negumereanu on March 5, 2022, at UFC 272.
 He lost the fight via split decision.
 8 out of 15 media scores gave it to Nzechukwu, while 6 scored it a draw, with only one giving it to Negumereanu.

 Nzechukw faced Karl Roberson on July 9, 2022, at UFC on ESPN 39.
 He won the fight via technical knockout in round three.

 Nzechukwu faced Ion Cuțelaba on November 19, 2022, at UFC Fight Night 215.
 He won the fight via technical knockout in round two.
 With this win, Nzechukwu earned the Performance of the Night award.

-Nzechukwuis scheduled to face Devin Clark on May 6, 2023, at UFC 288.
+Nzechukwu faced Devin Clark on May 6, 2023, at UFC 288.
+He won the fight via technical submission in the second round.

+Nzechukwu faced Dustin Jacoby on August 5, 2023, at UFC Fight Night 225.
+He lost the fight via TKO in the first round.

+Nzechukwu faced Ovince Saint Preux on March 16, 2024 at, UFC Fight Night 239.
+He lost the bout by split decision.